jara001/f1tenth-rules/rules_v3.md

 Track contains sections with defined speed limits.

-- Driving with forbidden speed is considered as a ...
+- Driving with forbidden speed is considered as a ... _(which type of violation?)_
+    - The team has to stop the car and move it before the speed-restricted section.
-- The speed limit is defined as ... _e.g., traffic signs? lights?_
+- The speed limit is defined in one of the following ways:
+    - Area delimitation with special markings.
+- The competition rules have to specify:
+    - Speed limits used within the competition.

 #### Pit lane